 Teradata’s scale in the software space

 Now, let’s look at the value proposition of the company in the IT (information technology) consulting subsector.
 Let’s start with Teradata’s size.
-As of July 25, 2016, and as the below chart shows, IBM (IBM) was the largest player by market capitalization in this space.
-It’s followed by Wipro (WIT).
+As of May 9, 2016, and as the below chart shows, International Business Machines (IBM) was the largest player by market capitalization in this space.
+It is followed by Wipro (WIT).
 Teradata is a relatively new and small player in this space.

 Teradata’s enterprise value multiples

-Now, let’s look at Teradata’s EV-to-EBITDA (enterprise value to earnings before interest, tax, depreciation, and amortization) multiple.
+Now let’s look at Teradata’s EV/EBITDA (enterprise value to earnings before interest, tax, depreciation, and amortization) multiple.
 We’ll also look at other players in this space.